The Storyteller, September 2017

 We thank you for your support of our intentions behind the lunches and ask that you be sure to communicate any concerns or questions.

 The Sunflower and Lavender lunches started on Aug.
 24. Lunches for Cherry Blossom and Rosemary children will start on Wednesday, Sept.
 6. Karen has included the cost of the lunch on the September invoice.

 Please be sure that Karen has your current address and other contact info as well as the names and contact info for the people you authorize to pick up your child from school.
 She will need to have licensing forms on file in order for you to leave your child in our care.
 This is a legal issue and we appreciate your cooperation in making sure that we are in compliance with state regulations.
 Thank you.

 Thank you for choosing a committee or committees on which to serve this year!
 If you have not had the opportunity to join a committee, please speak with Karen.
-The Hospitality and Housekeeping committees could use more membership!
+The Hospitality committee could use more membership!

 Another way to be a part of your child’s classroom experience is to choose a holiday or tradition that you would like to share with the children.
 For example, if your family celebrates Chinese New Year, we would love to learn about how you observe this holiday in your family.
 Books, music, clothing, photos, and/or a special snack are possible items to bring to the classroom.
 We ask that you only choose holidays or traditions that are actually a part of your family’s culture.
 In other words, not every class will celebrate all the possible holidays that occur throughout the year—just those that are represented by the families in the class.